 2 Hare Court | London Barristers Chambers - One of the UK's leading sets

-James accepts instructions across the full range of Chambers’ practice areas, with a focus on criminal, extradition, and regulatory work.
-He has a particular interest in matters with an international or human rights dimension.
+James Cox accepts instructions across the full range of Chambers’ practice areas, with an emphasis on criminal, public, extradition, and international law.
+He has a particular interest in matters with a human rights dimension.

 • BA (Hons) Philosophy, Politics and Economics (First Class) – University of Oxford (2018-2021)